tartley/tartley.github.io/README.md

 ## TODO

-Customize theme to:
-    Put tags at top of posts?
-    Put tags at top of posts in index
-    Check it still works with index teasers
-    Turn on Index teasers?
-        Using a 'description' for posts?
-    Put an hr between index posts?
-        Maybe they do already?
-HR in posts is invisible.
-    About link in the header?
-        Move license info there?

 Categories vs Tags
 Categories: A post has one.
 They can be flat or a hierarchy.
 Tags: A post can have many.
 No hierarchy.